jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f3c866dd0d0275f01d4d847
+id: 5f3cade9fa77275d9f4efe62
-title: Part 40
+title: Part 41
 challengeType: 0
 ---

 # --description--

-Well that did not work.
-Styling the `p` elements as `inline-block` and placing them on a separate lines in the code, creates an extra space to the right of the first `p` element, causing the second one to shift to the next line.
-One way to fix this is to make each `p`'s width a little less than `50%`.
+That worked, but there is still a little space on the right of the price.

-Change the `width` value to `49%` for each class to see what happens.
+You could keep trying various percentages for the widths.
+Instead, simply move the price `p` element to be on the same line and make sure there is no space between them.

 # --hints--